 This Depends on How Much Vitamin D You Already Have in the Blood, but 4000IU (100mcg) or More per Day Is Likely to Be Dangerous

 The Essential Information

-Vitamin D is a crucially important nutrient that the skin produces during exposure to sunlight, but which can also be obtained through supplementation.
+Vitamin D is a crucially important nutrient that the skin produces during exposure to sunlight, but which can also be obtained through supplementing with oral Vitamin D.

 A healthy amount of vitamin D in the blood is 30 - 50ng/mL, and only people whose vitamin D levels fall below this range should take supplements.
 You can ask your doctor for a routine and simple blood test to determine your level.
-The amount to supplement will depend on your blood test result, but doctors usually consider more than 4000IU (100mcg) per day to be dangerous.
+If your levels are low, your doctor will recommend the amount of vitamin D for you to supplement.

-Vitamin D is fat-soluble, which means it can accumulate in the fat cells and become toxic.
+How Much Is Too Much?
+The Institute of Medicine considers more than 4000IU (100mcg) per day to be dangerous because vitamin D is fat-soluble, which means it can build up in the body's fat cells and become toxic.
 Taking too much vitamin D can cause serious side effects, such as:

 - Weak bones